muandane/special-stack/apps/mule/readme.md

 just a smoll cdn in rust

+variables:

+CDN_ROOT: set a custom folder to store your files
+DEBUG: true,false for level of verbosity
 ## Building and running your application

 When you're ready, start your application by running: